-We have guidance on COVID19 and wherever we can, we will update on the best medical advice (though we recognise the enormous strain on the NHS and all health professionals, so we can't respond to individual questions).
+We have guidance on COVID19 and wherever we can, we will update on the best medical advice.

 In addition, we will be offering support to help families deal with the emotional impact of social distancing, self-isolation and the crisis.